Rounderr21/FureverFriends/README.md

 Where passionate people meet their pets.

 ## Who we are
 We wanted to create a space that focuses on the pets and not the business of pets.
-With our wishlist feature, we are hoping to connect pets to people and vice versa.
+With our soon to come wishlist feature, we are hoping to connect pets to people and vice versa.
 We are also excited to create a community of pet lovers that will support one another in caring for these wonderful creatures.

 ## How to use our site